TeamDevDev/technical-development-week-seven-through-sixteen-starter/writing/review.md

 #### Class Discussions

 - [] Regularly participated in the class discussions about technical development
+- [] Read all blog posts published by students in the software engineering course
 - [] Completed all of the documentation and reflection tasks in this document
 - [] Gave an overall assessment for the prior module(s) of the course
 - [] Made suggestions for improvement of the next edition in the course